Cycle 4 (2015 Deadline)

 Final Summary of Project Activities

 Building upon a previous PEER grant, the research team developed comprehensive landslide risk index maps in Lebanon to identify areas with high risks of human loss and infrastructure damage associated with rainfall and earthquake-induced landslides.
-The landslide risk index was based on a multi-modal approach, decided in collaboration with a U.S. based team, to assess landslide impacts on structures and identify elements at risk.
-The project was important on a national scale to reduce and mitigate disaster risks.
+The landslide risk index was based on a multi-modal approach, decided in collaboration with the U.S. partner and his team, to assess landslide impacts on structures and identify elements at risk.The project was important on a national scale to reduce and mitigate disaster risks.
 The results can ultimately be used to properly manage urban growth away from the identified critical zones.

 After an extensive literature review, the two teams settled on research methodologies to assess hazards from rock falls, debris flows, and sliding.
 Hazard maps identifying falling rock and debris flow hazards were generated by the team at Lebanon American University, specifically research assistant Miriam Tawk.
-The team evaluated risk by identifying elements exposed in susceptible areas, including demographic and socioeconomic factors.
+The team evaluated risk by identifying elements exposed in susceptible areas, including demographic and socio-economic factors.
 The research team also identified three main types of areas at risk: the road network, urbanized areas within villages, and informal settlements.
-The main occupants of the informal settlements are Syrian refugees, and field visits by the PEER team clearly showed these settlements are at very high risk in the event of any natural disaster.
+The main occupants of the informal settlements are Syrian refugees and field visits by the PEER team clearly showed these settlements are at very high risk in the event of any natural disaster.

 The Lebanese and U.S. research teams met twice across the grant period, including when the University of Washington team came to Lebanon.
-During the UW team’s visit, they participated in a second PEER project workshop and joined “ground-truthing” visits in two areas where the PEER project predicted high hazards and risks.
+During the UW team’s visit, they participated in a second PEER project workshop and joined ground-truthing visits in two areas where the project predicted high hazards and risks.
 The field visits confirmed many of the predicted locations.

-The PEER project team dissemination workshop was well attended by government officials, faculty, students, and practitioners.
+The PEER project team’s dissemination workshop was well attended by government officials, faculty, students, and practitioners.
 Among the participants were representatives from the National Disaster Risk Reduction and Management Unit, the Order of Engineers and Architects, the National Research Council, the Civil Defense, and the Council for Development and Reconstruction.

 The researchers also collaborated with the RUMMARE team, part of the National Research Council, to conduct work related to mass movement hazards and risks in Lebanon.
 The sub-committee on landslide hazards at the Lebanese Parliament has expressed interest in the results of the work.
 A representative from the Disaster and Risk Management Unit in Lebanon showed high interest in the developed maps to help them identify the villages that are prone to the highest landslide risks and take the necessary mitigation actions.